What Is Sleep Paralysis: Causes, Risk Factors, And Prevention

 There are usually 3 kinds of visual hallucinations, also called hypnagogic hallucinations, that accompany sleep paralysis.

-You feel that there is a threatening presence of someone else in the room.
+You feel that there is a threatening presence in the room.
 Some people even report seeing shapes, animals, or tall, dark, formless bodies.9

 When your senses become hyper-aroused in your sleep, you hallucinate about a threatening presence during sleep paralysis.